BarnaTB/StackOverflow-lite/README.md

 ## Installing

 * Clone the project into your local repository using this command:

     `git clone https://github.com/BarnaTB/StackOverflow-lite.git`

-    * Switch to the master branch
+* Switch to the master branch as it has the current production ready code.

     `git checkout master`